ecmwf/metview-docs/docs/confluence/processing_data.rst

 You may wish to apply the following enhancements to the plot:

-1. apply some shading to the data with a `Contouring <https://confluence.ecmwf.int/display/METV/Contouring>`_ icon, only contouring wind speeds above 20m/s
+1. apply some shading to the data with a :ref:`Contouring <mcont_icon>` icon, only contouring wind speeds above 20m/s

    a. note that we use `Wind Plotting <https://confluence.ecmwf.int/display/METV/Wind+Plotting>`_ icons to modify the plotting of vector fields, but this is now a scalar field, so we use the *Contouring* icon

 2. overlay the original wind field and change the colour of the arrows to 'charcoal' with a *Wind Plotting* icon

-3. shade the land and the sea with a `Coastlines <https://confluence.ecmwf.int/display/METV/Coastlines>`_  icon
+3. shade the land and the sea with a :ref:`Coastlines <mcoast_icon>`  icon

 Returning the Result of a Computation for Further Interactive Use
 =================================================================